krishna-kumar-bais/PIR_and_Secret-Sharing/PIR_Additive_SS/README.md

 This is a basic implementation of a Private Information Retrieval (PIR) protocol using additive secret sharing and 4 simulated servers via Python multiprocessing.

 ## Features
-- Additive secret sharing over `uint64`
+- Database stored in database.npy (10,000 entries)
-- Communication between client and servers
+- Query shares generated using additive secret sharing
-- Dot product computation and reconstruction
+- Servers compute responses in parallel using Python multiprocessing
-- Database of 10,000 64-bit entries
+- Client reconstructs the desired database value from server responses

 ## How to Run

 1. Generate the database: